 Hunkered down in our home with my favorite people in the world is wonderful in many ways.
-However, we’re navigating the logistics of home and work needs to find what works best.
-We’re looking at things like when to schedule piano practice, where to place our computers as to not put another family member in jeopardy of being caught on camera unaware and how to signal that we’re “on-the-air.”
+However, navigating the logistics of home and work needs to find what works best, we looked at things like when to schedule piano practice, where to place our computers as to not put another family member in jeopardy of being caught on camera unaware (Yes, I photobombed at least two of my husband’s zoom calls in my pajamas!
+Yikes!) and how to signal that we’re “on-the-air.”
 Also, the future is uncertain.
 Our well-laid plans for the coming weeks, months and year have been cancelled, postponed or are in limbo.

 1. Spiritual, Emotional and Mental Strength